 - 1/2 teaspoon baking soda , sifted

 - cocoa for dusting

-Preheat oven to 325 degrees Fahrenheit.
-Grease a 7-inch or 9-inch leak-proof cheesecake pan (see links below) or use any shape pan your prefer (a 9" by 13" casserole dish, a traditional 9" round cake pan lined with parchment etc.); but a leak-proof cheesecake pan is best for presentation.
+- Preheat oven to 325 degrees Fahrenheit for oven version of this recipe.
+Grease a 7-inch leak-proof cheesecake pan (for Instant Pot version) or 9-inch leak-proof cheesecake pan if preferred for oven version (see links below) or use any shape pan your prefer for the oven (a 9" by 13" casserole dish, a traditional 9" round cake pan lined with parchment etc.); but a leak-proof cheesecake pan is best for presentation.
 (If you use the 7-inch, you'll have batter left over, with which I make 2-3 black bottom cupcakes!)